MississaugaCoding/mississaugacoding.github.io/_posts/2016-02-16-html-css-js-git.md

 ### Starting with a local repository

 `git init`

-- starting with a local repository; done only once, at the beginning
+- done only once per project, from the root folder of the project

 `git add --all`

 - adds tracking for all files changes, i.e. adding new files as well removing exisiting ones

 `git commit -m "some descriptive comment"`

 - commits (to the repo) any changes made to the files being tracked

 `git status`

 - shows current status; especially useful to see if any changes have been made but have not yet been committed

 `git log`

 - shows a history of all commits; note each commit has a unique id.
 (SHA)

 `git checkout`

 - recover a previous version of a file from the repo; e.g. deleted a file by mistake / deleted contents of file / made incorrect modifications
 - use `git log` to figure out which commit (date, time) you wish to go back to; note SHA
 - `git checkout [SHA] [filename]` gets an earlier committed version of that file